Tuesday, February 10, 2026

 Were great Roman paintings unearthed, an isolated current

-Of a road not taken, that lives on deformed and little known,
+Of a river not taken, that lives on deformed and little known,

 Imbuing like J Paul the emotion of absence into the obelisks